 There is never anything about joy in these tomes.
 The austerity of the cloister has nothing to envy of the atmosphere one breathes in their pages.
 Their authors, priests of the revolution of revenge and punishment, pass their time weighing up blame and retribution.

-Moreover; these vestals in jeans have taken a vow of chastity, so they also expect and impose it.
+Moreover, these vestals in jeans have taken a vow of chastity, so they also expect and impose it.
 They want to be rewarded for their sacrifice.
 First they abandoned the comfortable surroundings of their class of origin, then they put their abilities at the disposal of the disinherited.
-They have grown accustomed to using words that are not their own and to puffing tip with dirty tablecloths and unmade beds.
+They have grown accustomed to using words that are not their own and to putting up with dirty tablecloths and unmade beds.
 So, one might listen to them at least.
+They dream of orderly revolutions, neatly drawn up principles, anarchy without turbulence.
+If things take a different turn they start screaming provocation, yelling loud enough for the police to hear them.